rchartra/NcCut/README.md

 Users can display a plot of the data as well as package the data into a downloadable JSON file.
 When extracting values from the image/dataset, the program uses linear interpolation to interpolate between the values of the pixels to ensure the most accurate portrayal of the line drawn.

 Please refer to the repo wiki for installation and usage instructions.
 This is an open source project.
-For contribution guidelines please refer to this [document](https://github.com/rchartra/CutView/blob/master/CONTRIBUTING.md).
+For contribution guidelines please refer to the contribution section of the [docs](https://cutview.readthedocs.io/en/latest/contribution.html).

 # Installation Instructions